 Overpowered lighting rigs or bulbs that are hung too close to the plants themselves can quickly cause a pretty marked negative effect.
 This is a commonly seen mistake but is also one of the more easily remedied issues for indoor gardeners.

-Light and will cause the leaves to start yellowing, along with discolorations (rust spots) and possibly burnt leaf tips.
+Light will cause the leaves to start yellowing, along with discolorations (rust spots) and possibly burnt leaf tips.
 The best way to remedy this situation is to lower your light intensity or move the lights further away from the plants themselves.
 It can also cause the newer fan leaves to go back to three-fingered growth.

 Always check the manufacturer's recommendations for the best height to hang your lighting rig or panel, and make sure it has the correct power level for your grow area before spending that hard-earned cash of yours.